 The tower’s famous for its lean, which attracts tourists to take goofy pictures, trying to adjust the inclination.
-The leaning of the tower it’s the attraction factor which makes it a famous landmark in Europe.
+The leaning of the tower it’s the attraction factor that makes it a famous landmark in Europe.

-What it’s also interesting, it’s the engineering history which it’s been trying to reduce the gap.
+What it’s also interesting, it’s the engineering history in which it’s been trying to reduce the gap.
 In the past 30 years, local authorities were trying to reinforce the unstable foundation of the construction, reducing the lean from 5.5 degrees to 3.97.

 You can visit Pisa from Florence, as a day trip, which makes it an incredible experience.
 Enjoy the 12th-century building, and also the whole surrounding area.

 Back to Rome for another amazing monument.
 Italy it’s incredible and this list features some of the most famous landmarks in Europe.
 Fontana di Trevi, as it is called in Italy it’s beautiful and unique.

 Located in a worthless area of Rome, it’s surrounded by beautiful architecture and unique monuments.
 The Quirinale District it’s also a political area of Rome, hosting the local Parliament and the President Residency.

 Just behind the Trevi Fountain, you can visit Piazza Navona, for a full day in Rome without missing anything.
 The fountain celebrates Oceanus.
 There are many stories about the Trevi Fountain, check those out.

 One of that them’s about throwing the coin into the fountain.
 The first coin means that you will return to Rome at one point in your life.